The iPhone Xs & Xr Are Here: Take A First Look At Apple's Latest Devices

 Watch’s speaker has also been redesigned to be 50% louder, and the microphone has been moved to the side (below the digital crown) to limit echoing.

 Despite the many additions, Apple says Watch still has all-day battery life.
-Series 4 is available in silver, gold and space gray aluminum finishes, as well as silver and space black stainless steel.
+Series 4 is available in silver, gold and space grey aluminium finishes, as well as silver and space black stainless steel.
 There's also a new gold stainless finish.
-The price starts at $399 for the GPS only model (Series 4 with GPS and cellular will start at $499), and pre-orders begin this Friday, September 14.
+The price starts at £359 for the GPS only model (Series 4 with GPS and cellular will start at £499), and pre-orders begin this Friday, September 14.
 The Watch will be available in-store on September 21.

 Advertisement